Hackers News Hackers News

 May 16, 2026 3 Min Read

-• Theft of SSH private keys enables attackers to impersonate systems or users.
+• The ability to steal SSH private keys, allowing attackers to impersonate users or systems.

-• Man-in-the-middle (MitM) attacks until compromised keys are rotated.
+• The potential for man-in-the-middle (MitM) attacks until compromised keys are identified and rotated.

 • Full read access to /etc/shadow, exposing password hashes for offline cracking.